sethbilliau/mental-health-tech/README.md

 ## Abstract

-In our project, we examine the culture surrounding of mental health in the tech industry according to survey data from the nonprofit Open Sourcing Mental Illness (OSMI) from 2016 to 2020.
+In our project, we examine the culture surrounding mental health in the tech industry according to survey data from the nonprofit Open Sourcing Mental Illness (OSMI) from 2016 to 2020.
 Our motivation for doing this project is that many of our peers (including ourselves) are considering going into a career in tech after graduation, and we think it would be meaningful to see the current state of mental health within the tech industry.

 ## Data sources
 The main datasets we used are from https://osmihelp.org/research -- every year this organization collects survey responses from professionals within the tech industry, and asks them a series of questions about their employers' attitude on mental health, their demographic information, and their current mental health state.